-Amidst the many perils of this political moment, it’s the racial divide between women of color and white women keeping me up at night.
-A math analogy is what comes to me as I worry about this.
+Amidst the many perils of this political moment, it’s the racial divide between women of color and white women that keeps me up at night.
+A math analogy comes to mind.

 Let’s imagine women of color are experts in calculus.
 They do calculus every single day.
-They’re brilliant at it because they’ve been mastering it since forever and they’ve always made sure to bring up the next generation learning calculus too.
+They’re brilliant at it because they’ve been mastering it forever.
+They’ve always made sure to teach calculus to the next generation, too.
 It’s not that women of color love calculus itself.
-They’ve learned it — and taught it — because they love themselves and their communities, and their lives literally depend on knowing calculus inside out.
+They’ve learned it—and taught it—because they love themselves and their communities, and their lives literally depend on knowing calculus inside out.

-In the wake of Kavanaugh, the consequences of the 2016 election are settling in at a whole new level for white women.
-As a result, there’s been some serious re-visiting of that post-election statistic that showed 53-percent of white women voted for the candidate who spewed racial vitriol and actively emboldened violence against people of color, tolerating his vile misogyny in the process.
+In the wake of Kavanaugh’s confirmation, the consequences of the 2016 election are settling in at a whole new level for white women.
+As a result, many are revisiting the post-election statistic that showed 53 percent of white women voted for the candidate who spewed racial vitriol and actively emboldened violence against people of color, tolerating his vile misogyny in the process.

-We know Trump’s election only exposed more brazenly what’s always been true.
-White women have sided with white supremacy since always and before.
+We know Trump’s election only exposed more brazenly what’s always been true: White women have always sided with white supremacy.

-Now we’re reckoning with another devastating truth, and this one pertains to all white women — including that other 47-percent of us.
-If we had ever collectively and en masse worked to create sustained solidarity with women of color instead of consistently allying with white men, we wouldn’t be in this mess to begin with.
+Now we’re reckoning with another devastating truth, and this one pertains to all white women—including that other 47 percent of us.
+If we had ever collectively worked to create sustained solidarity with women of color, instead of consistently aligning with white men, we wouldn’t be in this mess to begin with.
 Why?
-Deep, robust multi-racial women coalitions would be an unstoppable force in our political life.
+Deep, robust multiracial women coalitions would be an unstoppable force.

-Another report knocked the wind out of some us last week too.
-Though swarms of white women rose up publicly enraged, it was only among women of color that a clear and strong majority believed Dr. Ford.
-A Quinnipiac poll showed that white women only broke 46% for Ford and 43% Kavanaugh on that matter (a statistically insignificant difference).
-On the question of whether Kavanaugh should be confirmed anyway 45% of white women said “yes.”
+Another report knocked the wind out of some us.
+Though swarms of white women rose up publicly enraged, it was only among women of color that a clear and strong majority believed Christine Blasey Ford.
+A Quinnipiac poll showed that white women only broke 46 percent for Ford (and 43 percent in favor of Kavanaugh, a statistically insignificant difference).
+On the question of whether Kavanaugh should be confirmed anyway, 45 percent of white women said “yes.”
 Wow.

-So here we sit, with ever more evidence that massive racial failure on the part of white women is at the center of this political crisis.
-At the center sits our collective choice to this point to not learn, prioritize or consistently live public antiracist solidarity with communities of color, and especially with women of color.
+Here we sit, with ever more evidence that massive racial failure on the part of white women is at the center of this political crisis.
+At the root of it all is our collective choice to not learn, prioritize, or consistently live in public antiracist solidarity with communities of color, and especially with women of color.

 In short, we’ve never bothered to learn calculus.

-(Given the peril of these days, I’m going to pause here for clarity’s sake.
-Please don’t misquote me.
-I’m purposely not talking about white men; yes, the ultimate perpetrators here.
+(For clarity’s sake, please know I’m purposely not talking about white men — yes, the ultimate perpetrators — here.
 I am not blaming white women for white male violence.
-I am also not disparaging the incredible courage of all survivors, including Dr. Ford of whom I am in complete awe.
-I am talking about what white women collectively do and do not do, have and have not done, when it comes to race, racism and antiracism.)
+I am also not disparaging the incredible courage of all survivors, including Blasey Ford.
+I am simply focusing on what white women collectively do and do not do, have and have not done, when it comes to race, racism, and antiracism.)

-So this is where (one) peril sets in.
-The very same and longstanding failure to choose calculus that allowed this crisis, simultaneously leaves us wholly unprepared in a political moment where nothing less than brilliant mathematical abilities are required.
+This is where (one) peril sets in.
+The longstanding failure to choose calculus that allowed this crisis leaves us wholly unprepared for a political moment where nothing less than brilliant mathematical abilities are required.

 For women of color, that cuts deeply.

-As we reel, more white women seem to be starting t go, “Oh shit!
+As we reel, more white women seem to say, “Oh shit!
 I really do need to learn calculus.”
 But women of color don’t have the time, energy, or patience to teach us.
 They certainly can’t trust us.
-And while different women of color, of course, have distinct individual perspectives on and responses to white women in this current moment, it’s safe to say that collectively they’re beyond outraged and all but done with us.
+And while women of color have distinctly individual perspectives on and responses to white women in this current moment, it’s safe to say that collectively they’re beyond outraged and all but done with us.
 Why?
-Because they’ve been demanding that, insisting on, pleading that, and demonstrating the life-or-death urgency of white women learning calculus for decades now.
-They did so yet again, no less powerfully, after the election of Trump.
-Then they did it again during the whole pink (not all of them are pink!) pussy hat Women’s March moment in January 2017.
+Because they’ve been demonstrating the life-or-death urgency of white women learning calculus for decades now.

 And yet here we are.

-Ongoing apathy towards making the work of antiracism a central priority of our lives as white women has allowed the school building to be set ablaze.
+Ongoing apathy toward making the work of antiracism a central priority of our lives as white women has allowed the school building to burn.

 My fellow white women, there is nothing not bad about this moment.